Barrow Gurney

-Barrow Gurney is a village and civil parish in Somerset, England, situated in the unitary authority of North Somerset on the B3130, midway between the A38 and A370 near the Long Ashton bypass and Bristol Airport, 5 mi south west of Bristol city centre.
-The civil parish includes Barrow Common, and has a population of 349.
+Barrow Gurney is a village and civil parish in Somerset, England, situated in the unitary authority of North Somerset on the B3130 road, midway between the A38 and A370 near the Long Ashton bypass and Bristol Airport, 5 mi south west of Bristol city centre.
+The civil parish includes Barrow Common and has a population of 485.

-It is close to Barrow Gurney Reservoirs, which supply drinking water for Bristol, and feed the Land Yeo which runs alongside the B3130 through the village.
+It is close to the Barrow Gurney Reservoirs, which supply drinking water for Bristol and feed the Land Yeo river which runs alongside the B3130 through the village.
 It was also the site of Barrow Hospital.

 History

 The Domesday Book of 1086 records that Barrow Gurney was held by Nigel de Gournay, who would have won his lands in Englishcombe, Twerton, Swainswick and Barrow Gurney by fighting for William I of England.
 His original home must have been Gournay, which was half-way between Dieppe and Paris.

 The parish was part of the hundred of Hartcliffe.

-A Benedictine nunnery was established here about the commencement of the 13th century by one of the Fitz-Hardinges (or Fitzhardinge).
+The Benedictine Barrow Gurney Nunnery was established here about the commencement of the 13th century by one of the Fitz-Hardinges (or Fitzhardinge).

 Thomas de Gournay was involved with the murder of Edward II at Berkeley Castle in 1327.

 There were three mills on the Land Yeo in Barrow Gurney.
-The Upper Barrow Mill, which had an Overshot water wheel, was a Gristmill which is known to have been operating in 1839.
+The Upper Barrow Mill, which had an overshot water wheel, was a Gristmill which is known to have been operating in 1839.
 By 1866 it was running as a corn mill, and ceased operation by 1935.
 The Middle Mill was converted to snuff manufacture by Peter Lilly a tobacconist from Bristol around 1800 and became part of the W.D. & H.O.
 Wills tobacco manufacturing company.
 It ceased mill operations by 1839 and by 1885 both the leat and millpond had disappeared.
 The Lower Mill is known have been grinding corn in the 19th century.
 It was rebuilt in 1909 when an iron overshot watermill of 14 ft diameter was installed and steam power introduced.
 The mill is still used to produce animal feeds, however the waterwheel and millpond, which remain, are no longer in use.

 Barrow Hospital (sometimes referred to as Barrow Gurney Hospital) was a psychiatric hospital which opened in the 1930s.
 In Second World War the hospital was commandeered by the Royal Navy and became a Royal Naval Auxiliary Hospital before being transferred to the National Health Service in 1948.
 In 2003 the Avon and Wiltshire Mental Health Partnership NHS Trust announced its intention to close Barrow Hospital by 2008.
 In 2008 planning permission was granted build 18 luxury homes and 405,000sq ft of office space on the southern part of the site.
 In 2010, plans were amended to include a 220-bed care home 'village' on the northern part of the site, more housing and fewer offices.